 What’s My Style?

 After viewing my portfolio hopefully you like it, though it may be hard for you to articulate why.
-Eventually in the development of any creative pursuit a person will find their own style–their own voice.
+Eventually in the development of any creative pursuit a person will find their own style with their own voice.
 This is true for artists, musicians, writers, and certainly myself.
 Discovering one’s voice is not unlike learning a musical instrument.
 In the very beginning you learn the scales, master the compulsories, and maybe if you’re very talented land in a prestigious school such as Julliard.
-You’ll chose a genre for which your passionate, be it jazz, classical, pop, or my personal favorite electric blues.
-Then with years of effort one day you’ll develop a style unique to yourself–you will have found your voice.
+You’ll choose a genre for which your passionate, be it jazz, classical, pop, or my personal favorite electric blues.
+Then, with years of effort one day you’ll develop a style unique to yourself; you will have found your voice.

 Though I didn’t know it at the time, the pursuit for my own style began as an adolescent.
 Growing up in rural America didn’t allow for the convenience of visiting fine art museums, in fact I was an adult before I visited my first.
 But as silly as it may sound my first exposure to art was a board game from the Parker Brothers titled Masterpiece.
 I was particularly inspired my two of the great Cubist painters, Georges Braque and Pablo Picasso.

 I see the world with geometric clarity and the angular compositions of those two masters has resonated throughout my life.
 My favorite compositions utilize a visual narrative to lead the viewer’s eye through the image.
 I accomplish this with line and light to reveal shapes; my favorite are triangles and you’ll find these throughout my images.
 Take a look at the following three examples to see how I used triangles to aid the composition.

 The other favorite tool of mine is using converging lines to draw the viewer’s attention to the subject.
 Better still is when I combine this with my proclivity for triangles.
 These next four images are typical for my style.